 Had I the foresight of one day knowing that I would want so much to document my “motorcycle riding life”, I would have been more diligent about keeping pen to paper over the years through which all this has unfolded.
+Here is a brief introduction to motorcycles whose lives I have been a part of.
 Any thumbnail that does not currently link to a write-up at this time is ongoing editing work that I will upload when ready.

-Although void of many technical specifications and details as we are accustomed to today - due to the proliferation of information/data obtainable by internet searches - what follows here in my write-up on each of these models of motorcycles is purely from the somewhat vivid memories and experiences I can and am trying to recollect.
+Although void of many technical specifications and details as we are accustomed to today - due to the proliferation of information/data obtainable , what follows here in my write-up on each of these models of motorcycles is purely from the somewhat vivid memories and experiences I can and am trying to recollect.

 And before the memories start to fade, I am determined to capture and preserve what I can.